 Almeida quickly grasped that the morphological patterns of viruses revealed by the electron microscope provided an important tool for the classification of viruses.
 In 1963 she wrote a paper setting out a potential virus classification framework (9).

 In the early 1960s Almeida realised that immune electron microscopy (IEM) could help extend the range of what was possible with negative staining.
-She was first introduced to the idea of IEM by an American visitor to the Ontario Cancer Institute.
+She was first introduced to the idea of IEM by an American visitor to the OCI.
 The technique was not new.
 It had been used as far back as 1941 for studying the tobacco mosaic virus (17, 18).
 IEM relies on the ability of antibodies to bind to specific receptors, known as antigens, found on the surface of a cell.
 In the case of electron microscopy the antibody provides a useful means to clump together small virus particles which otherwise are scattered and difficult to distinguish from other objects under the microscope.
 The virus is easy to pick out because the antibodies are much smaller than them and also have a different shape (19).

 Almeida's first experiments with IEM were undertaken with Allan Howatson and Bernard Cinader to study the verruca vulgaris virus and polyoma virus.
 It involved them mixing virus preparations with antibodies raised in goats and rabbits to get a good concentration of viral particles together.
 To their delight the technique made smaller viral particles much more visible than previously thought possible (20).
 It also enabled the visualisation of semi-purified virus preparations.
 This was important because until then negative staining could only be done with purified suspensions of virus.
 The purification process had a major drawback - it could injure or even destroy virus particles.
 One of the advantages with the IEM method was that it made it possible to use negative staining directly on preparations of infected material without having to go through the steps of purification.
 It also enabled virus particles to be visualised in situ, that is as they occurred within the cell (9, 18).
 The technique also proved an invaluable tool for visualising and measuring the interaction between a virus and immune reactions (21).